Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: QNMT-DERIVED ANALYTICAL CRITERIA FOR FILTER DESIGN

-The most important subclass comprises the ideal standard filter (ISF) approximations~\cite{dimopoulos2011analog}: Butterworth (flat passband and stopband), Chebyshev (equiripple passband, flat stopband), inverse Chebyshev (equiripple stopband, flat passband) and elliptic (equiripple passband and stopband) (see Fig.~\ref{Fig-grid3}).
-For a $N^{th}$-order Butterworth or Chebyshev transmission bandpass filter, $S_{21}$ has $N$ zeros at $\omega=0$ ($N$ $i\omega$-factors in numerator) and $N$ zeros at $\omega\rightarrow\infty$ ($2N$ zeros total).
-For $N^{th}$-order inverse Chebyshev or elliptic filters, which have zeros at finite real frequencies, $S_{21}$ still has one zero at $\omega=0$ and one at $\omega\rightarrow\infty$ for $N$ odd, while all $2N$ zeros are finite for $N$ even (no $i\omega$ factors).
+The most important subclass comprises the SF approximations of the ideal rectangular filter~\cite{dimopoulos2011analog}: Butterworth (flat passband and stopband), Chebyshev (equiripple passband, flat stopband), inverse Chebyshev (equiripple stopband, flat passband), and elliptic (equiripple passband and stopband) (see Fig.~\ref{Fig-grid3} in \secref{subsub:third-order-bandpass}).
+For an $N\mathrm{th}$-order Butterworth or Chebyshev transmission bandpass filter, $S_{21}$ has $N$ zeros at $\omega=0$ ($N$ $i\omega$ factors in numerator) and $N$ zeros at $\omega\rightarrow\infty$ ($2N$ zeros total).
+For $N^\mathrm{th}$-order inverse Chebyshev or elliptic filters, which have zeros at finite real frequencies, $S_{21}$ still has one zero at $\omega=0$ and one at $\omega\rightarrow\infty$ for $N$ odd, while all $2N$ zeros are finite for $N$ even (no $i\omega$ factors).
 For a transmission bandstop filter, the same observations hold instead for $S_{11}$.
-In all ISF cases, we conclude that $S_{11}S^*_{21}$ is purely imaginary ($\gamma=1$), if $N$ is odd, and purely real ($\gamma=-1$), if $N$ is even. {}
+In all SF cases, we conclude that $S_{11}S^*_{21}$ is purely imaginary ($\gamma=1$) if $N$ is odd, and purely real ($\gamma=-1$) if $N$ is even.

-\paragraph*{Conditions on $C$ and $D$---}
+\subsection{Conditions on $C$ and $\sigma_n$}